Konstantin-Sharohin/tern-plot/README.md

 # Konstantin-Sharohin.github.io
 tern-plot-application

-Actually, this page was made for a specific task in the field of physics.
+This page was made for a specific task in the field of physics (to encrease the precision of the element`s half-life time determination).
-It is a simple web-app, allowing to calculate the given formula and visualize the data on the tern plot and in the table.
+It contains the first version of the web-app, that allows to calculate via the proposed formula the half-life time range and to visualize the data on the tern plot.